github/codeql/docs/codeql/writing-codeql-queries/creating-path-queries.rst

      */

     import <language>
-    // For some languages (Java/C++/Python) you need to explicitly import the data flow library, such as
+    // For some languages (Java/C++/Python/Swift) you need to explicitly import the data flow library, such as
-    // import semmle.code.java.dataflow.DataFlow
+    // import semmle.code.java.dataflow.DataFlow or import codeql.swift.dataflow.DataFlow
     import DataFlow::PathGraph
     ...